 Normally, the ASA would be facilitated by your Health and Safety Advisor (HSA) - formally WHSO.
 For those workplaces which do not have a HSA, a person with a responsibility for health and safety at the workplace would be suitable to facilitate the ASA.

 The two resources listed below are provided to assist with your ASA.

-The Annual Safety Assessment Template contains the information and pro-formas required to complete the assessment and to identify issues of concern.
+The Annual Safety Assessment Template contains the information required to complete the assessment and to identify issues of concern.
 It contains: details on the ASA process, a Health and Safety Action Plan template and the 13 criteria to be assessed

 The following checklists are a guide only and may assist in understanding some of the health and safety considerations for these areas.

 Grounds' sheds 454K

 Hallways and corridors 364K

 Swimming pools 428K